miki-c/elm-bug/README.md

 # Description
+A simple Single-Page-Application with just two pages, named *First page* and *Second page*, respectively.
-A project to demonstrate a bug that occurs when using the most recent Elm core libraries, but not when using the older libraries.
+This project demonstrates a bug that occurs when using the most recent Elm core libraries, but not when using the older libraries.
-This is a simple Single-Page-Application with just two pages, named *First page* and *Second page*, respectively.
+The bug is described here: https://github.com/elm/core/issues/1128

 # Preparation
 You will notice the `elm.json` file is empty.
 Before running the app, fill the file with the contents of either `elm.json.buggy` or ` elm.json.working`.
 As the name suggests, only the former file causes the bug.